MarsBased/handbook/sections/careers.md

 We are a small-sized company.
 We don't have a lot of roles.

-We have a layer of __Management__, consisting in the three founders of the company, but that's mostly all regarding titles.
+We have a layer of __Management__, consisting of the three founders of the company, but that's mostly all regarding titles.

-The rest of the company members are on the same level, as there is no hyerarchy.
-All of the employee workforce have different roles in different projects, but not titles.
+The rest of the company members are on the same level, as there is no hierarchy.
+All of the employee workforce have different roles in different projects, but no titles.
 Everyone is a developer.

-For example, you might be a __Tech Lead__ in a project, but be a __Developer__ in another, even at the same time if you're working in two projects at the same time.
+For example, you might be a __Tech Lead__ in a project, but be a __Developer__ in another, even at the same time if you're working on two projects at the same time.
 Likewise, you might be a Developer in one and a Tech Lead in the next one, and that is not a promotion, it's just a role.
 Going from a Tech Lead to a Developer role doesn't mean a demotion either!

 That's why we don't have Tech Leads who manage developers, and we must be very careful to explain this to our candidates.